sec-bit/mle-pcs/final-report.md

 \mathsf{cm}(\vec{a}) = a_0 G_0 + a_1 G_1 + \ldots + a_{N-1} G_{N-1}
 $$

-If the Prover can also generate a random factor $\rho\leftarrow \mathbb{F}$, then this commitment can be a Perfectly Hiding commitment:
+If the Prover can also generate a random factor $\rho\leftarrow \mathbb{F}$, then the Pedersen commitment is Perfectly Hiding:

 $$
 \mathsf{cm}(\vec{a}) = a_0 G_0 + a_1 G_1 + \ldots + a_{N-1} G_{N-1} + \rho H_0